Up to 11 PhD scholarships

 The main selection criteria are the candidates’ academic qualifications, the academic quality of the research proposal and the suitability of the project for the GCSC’s research programme.
 Short-listed candidates will be invited to a 30-minute interview.

-The application deadline is February 1 2017.
-All applications (including an application form and further documents as stated on the GCSC website) have to be submitted online.
-Please find all information about the two-stage application procedure on our website at https://www.uni-giessen.de/faculties/gcsc/gcsc/Admission/scholarships-research-team-positions/doctoral-scholarships .
+The application deadline is February 1, 2018.
+All applications have to be submitted online – please register at https://gcsc.campuscore.eu (as of 1st December).
+Please find all information about the two-stage application procedure on our website at http://gcsc.uni-giessen.de/application.

 If you have any questions concerning your application, please contact us at email@example.com.
-On January 11, 2017, the GCSC will host an Information Day at the Graduate Centre for the Study of Culture (GCSC), Justus Liebig University Giessen, Alter Steinbacher Weg 38, 35394 Giessen.
+On January 10, 2018, the GCSC will host an Information Day at the Graduate Centre for the Study of Culture (GCSC), Justus Liebig University Giessen, Alter Steinbacher Weg 38, 35394 Giessen.
 The Information Day gives potential applicants the opportunity to meet the faculty and students involved in the doctoral programme.
 You will also have a chance to obtain more information on the research areas and academic objectives of the GCSC; the wide range of interdisciplinary courses, colloquia and conferences; the research support on offer; international networks and partner institutions; as well as publishing and additional funding opportunities available to GCSC members.
-To register for the Information Day, please visit our website.
+To register for the Information Day, please visit our website (starting December 1st).